Sourdough Cheddar Crackers (Like Cheez-Its!)

 Instructions

-• Preheat oven to 375 with two racks in, spaced relatively equally apart.
+• Prep.
+Preheat oven to 375 with two racks in, spaced relatively equally apart.

-• Combine the butter and flour in a medium mixing bowl.
+• Make the dough.
+Combine the butter and flour in a medium mixing bowl.
 Using your hands, rub the butter into the flour until it looks like sand.
 Pour in the sourdough starter and gently mix.
 Add the cheddar cheese and combine.
-If necessary, use your hand to make sure the dough forms a ball.
+If necessary, use your hands to make sure the dough forms a ball.

 Notes